Runbook: Sigrid On-Premise Installation

 Prepare for installation

-(A) Prepare container images
+(A) Prepare Container Images

-- Get access to DockerHub from SIG.
+- Get access to AWS ECR registry from SIG.

 - Please ask your SIG Project Lead/contact person.